PolyPasswordHasher/PolyPasswordHasher-C/README.md

 * usernames : an array of usernames to attempt unlocking

+* username_lengths: an array containing the length of each specific username

 * passwords : an array of passwords correspoding to each username in the same index

 ###### returns